Magisk-Modules-Repo/WDAnimationcxair/README.md

 ### v5.5-(Lalibela)
 - Added codename Lalibella.
--Added support for Xiaomi Mi A1.
+- Added support for Xiaomi Mi A1.
 - Improved support for Samsung Galaxy A5 2017.
 - More Accurate and specific device identification logic.
 - I Hope more devices will be supported soon, just contact me.
+- Updated installation logic.
+- Fixed wrong syntax.
+- A road to Unity 5.0

+### v6.0-(Abay)
+- Added codename Abay.
+- Added support for Motorola Moto G4 Play.
+- Full support for Samsung Galaxy A5 2017.
 - Updated installation logic.
 - Fixed wrong syntax.
 - A road to Unity 5.0